masum184e/roadmap/advance/nodejs.md

 - Writing tests with frameworks like `Mocha`, `Jest`, or `Chai`
 - Mocking and stubbing with `Sinon.js`
 - Debugging using Node.js debugger or VS Code
-- Writing end-to-end tests for APIs with `Supertest`
+- API testing with tools like `Postman` or `Supertest`
+- Debugging with built-in Node.js tools or `debug` middleware

 ## 15. Node.js Deployment
 - Preparing Node.js apps for production